lluis-mv/Shallow-StrainPathMethod/README.md

 ### Octave compatibility with symbolic generation

-(The code is fully compatible with Octave.
-However, the symbolic generation of files is slow and probably should be changed)
+The code is fully compatible with Octave.
+However, the symbolic generation of these files is slow and probably should be changed.

 The symbolic toolbox of octave might be installed (in Linux) by typping in the octave command window: